Continuum3416/Spatial-Grid-Partitioning/README.md

 ./build/Debug/grid
 ```

-Same thing for window, but remember to change to backward slash `\` and run with .exe instead.
+Same thing for window, but remember to change to backward slash `\` instead.

 ## Settings: